 It is approximated that at one time or another between 50% and 60% of people suffer from halitosis.
 The negative effects are offensive to most men and women.
 The good news is that, in modern dentistry, dentists can analyze and cure the underlying causes of bad breath.

 The most common location for mouth related halitosis is the tongue.
 Tongue bacteria produce malodorous compounds and fatty acids, and account for 80 to 90% of all cases of mouth-related bad breath.
 Vast quantities of naturally-occurring bacteria are often found on the posterior dorsum of the tongue, where they are relatively undisturbed by normal activity.
-This part of the tongue is relatively dry and poorly cleansed, and the convoluted microbial structure of the tongue dorsum provides an ideal habitat for anaerobic bacteria, which flourish under a continually-forming tongue coating of food debris, dead epithelial cells, postnasal drip and overlying bacteria, living and dead.
-This is important to understand.
-When left on the tongue, the anaerobic respiration of such bacteria can yield either the putrescent smell of indole, skatole, polyamines, or the "rotten egg" smell of volatile sulfur compounds (VSCs) such as hydrogen sulfide, methyl mercaptan, Allyl methyl sulfide, and dimethyl sulfide.
+When left on the tongue, the anaerobic respiration of such bacteria can yield either the “rotten egg” smell.

 Cleaning the tongue